Anti-α-synuclein drug

 An anti-α-synuclein drug, or an α-synuclein inhibitor, is a drug which blocks or inhibits α-synuclein. α-Synuclein is a protein which is thought to be involved in the development and progression of α-synucleinopathies including Parkinson's disease, dementia with Lewy bodies, and multiple system atrophy.
 Anti-α-synuclein drugs are under development for treatment of Parkinson's disease and other α-synuclein-related diseases.
 Examples include the monoclonal antibodies prasinezumab and cinpanemab, which both failed to show effectiveness in slowing the progression of Parkinson's disease in phase 2 clinical trials.
-Other anti-α-synuclein drugs, like the monoclonal antibody exidavnemab, the α-synuclein vaccines PD01A and PD03A, and the small-molecule α-synuclein misfolding and aggregation inhibitors minzasolmin and emrusolmin, are also under development.
+Other anti-α-synuclein drugs, like the monoclonal antibodies exidavnemab and amlenetug, the α-synuclein vaccines PD01A and PD03A, and the small-molecule α-synuclein misfolding and aggregation inhibitors minzasolmin and emrusolmin, are also under development.
 Memantine is also being studied as a potential disease-modifying treatment for Parkinson's disease by inhibiting cell-to-cell transmission of α-synuclein and is in a phase 3 trial for this purpose.